Tag Archives: Bill Skarsgård

 IT – Chapter 2 (2019), Jessica Chastain, Warner Bros.
 Pictures

-There were also unfortunately some moments where I couldn’t fully suspend my disbelief.
-Firstly, the biting of the little girl’s head; how on earth did she not scream?
+There were also, unfortunately, some moments where I couldn’t fully suspend my disbelief.
+Firstly, the biting of the little girl’s head; how on Earth did she not scream?
 Secondly, at the reunion dinner, how did it take so long for the restaurant workers to check on the disturbance, especially considering all the screaming and banging?
 Last but not least, the scene where Chastain’s character performs a certain feat of strength towards the end.
 I just don’t honestly believe she possessed the physical strength required to do what she did.

 G